Ensembl/ensembl-thoas/README.md

 `docker container run --publish 0.0.0.0:80:80/tcp --publish 0.0.0.0:8000:8000/tcp -ti $NAME:$VERSION`

-There are two other Dockerfiles in this repo at `k8s/Dockerfile` and `web/Dockerfile`.
-These Dockerfiles are intended to be used in Kubernetes, and for those the Mongo configuration is passed in a different way to the `./Dockerfile`.
-In `./Dockerfile` the Mongo conf is assumed to exist in the repo as the file `./mongo.conf` and gets built into the Docker image.
-For the other Dockerfiles the configuration is not in the image.
-Instead it gets externalised as a variable pointing to a location where the config file has been mounted using a k8s object called a config-map.
+The connection configuration is assumed to exist in the repo as the file `./connections.conf` and gets built into the Docker image.
+On Kubernetes cluster, these configs are passed through k8s objects called a escrets.
 If we want to emulate this in Docker then we could look into using Docker [bind mounts](https://docs.docker.com/storage/bind-mounts/).